By Dr. Eeks

 It’s good to be practical about age.
 If women want kids, they need to be conscious of their biological clock.
-Men, too, since a lot of kid illnesses are linked to old(er) sperm.
+Men too, since a lot of kid illnesses are linked to old(er) sperm.
 As we age, we should be aware that our bones become more brittle and our muscles weaken.
 Our memories dull, our eating and sleep patterns change, and our risk for illness increases.
 We should be conscious of these things, take precautions and do what we can to prevent or slow down the inevitable changes of aging.
+Luckily, there is tons of science today that support lifestyle changes being able to slow down the aging process.
+Our ancestors weren’t so fortunate.

 I often tell people that to be healthy, one must tell conventional society to go to hell.
 I view mainstream society as an illness.
 If I could send it a “Get Well Soon” card, I would.
 Not only is Age its dictator, but mainstream society has sick and twisted standards and values that don’t benefit individuals.
 We need to be brave and set our own damn values and follow our own damn dictators.